elliotttate/beatsaver-laravel/readme.md

 http://localhost:8080

-You can now register a user.
+You can now register a user and start using the application.

 ## License